-Strategy 7 - Consider and Utilize General Fund Subsidies or Other Sources of Revenue to Waive Construction Related Fees that are Otherwise General Imposed by the City for the Construction or Rehabilitation of Moderate Income Housing.

-Tooele City Code already permits General Fund subsidies and the Tooele City Council is considering increasing these for moderate income housing.
+Strategy 7 - Identify and Utilize General Fund Subsidies or Other Sources of Revenue to Waive Construction Related Fees that are Otherwise Generally Imposed by the City for the Construction or Rehabilitation of Moderate Income Housing.
+This strategy is partially complete and implementation is ongoing.
+Tooele City Code already permits General Fund subsidies and the Tooele City Council has considered increasing these for moderate income housing.
 Any time impact fees are waived there is a requirement that the fee is made up for through General Fund subsidies.
+The efforts to review the level of subsidies allowed and increase revise those levels include the following: